Anti-Virus/Malware/Security Software (False Positives)

-Anti-Virus software isn’t just a pain in the ass for PC users and techs alike, but it can also cause major headaches for small developers.
-Compound aggressive and sloppy heuristics with the fact that my software in particular is very powerful and has many capabilities – for both good and evil so to speak – and you can easily realize that my software is a natural target for many A/V engines.
+Anti-Virus software isn’t just a pain in the rear for PC users and PC Techs alike, but it can also cause major headaches for small developers.
+Often aggressive heuristics and even definition releases flag our software in particular, which is very powerful and has many capabilities.

 - Avast (email only)

 - AVG (20MB file limit, else use this email and compress it with a password.)

 - Bitdefender (or this email)